Breath-holding in babies and children

 - faint for 1 or 2 minutes

-Your child may be sleepy or confused for a while afterwards.
+Your child may be sleepy or confused for a short while afterwards.

 Breath-holding is usually harmless

-Although breath-holding can be scary for parents, it's usually harmless and your child should grow out of it by the age of 4 or 5.
+Breath-holding can be scary for parents, but it's usually harmless and your child should grow out of it by the age of 4 or 5.

 - usually last for less than 1 minute (if the child faints, they'll usually regain consciousness within 1 or 2 minutes)